abiodunfreeman/aems-server/README.md

 ## To-Do

     - edit item instances - switch owner, edit status, make notes
-    - display all item instances, filter by user && || category

     - automatically generate some notes for instances, like assignment history (name + date) , status history, etc
     - visualize data with react vis
     - dynamic category page that list all items in that category (import and use <ItemCard/>)
-    - assign quantity (default : 1) on instance card
-    - fix total value of items bug in /user/[id]